traeger/hol-light-docker/README.md

 ========================================

 ## Introduction
+HOL Light needs 'camlp5'.
+This package is sometimes hard to install (e.g. Fedora).
+Therefor we provied a set of scriptes using docker/podman and dmtcp (for checkpoints) to install it anywhere and hopefully with less pain.

-Allows you use HOL Light the typical linux way.
+After the installion it allows you to run [HOL Light](https://www.cl.cam.ac.uk/~jrh13/hol-light/) the typical linux way.

 ### Run interactivly
 ```bash